 Now, if you were photographing people, you have the advantage of being able to utilize metering mode set to a spot on their face.
 However, this doesn’t work so well with dogs, unless they are the equivalent of 18% grey, which is what the camera evaluates the scene on.

-With dogs, in my experience either photograph in manual or with aperture priority and the adjust the exposure to compensate.
-This is largely a matter of practice, and after a while you’ll get the hang of the necessary exposure adjustments to make.
+With dogs, in my experience either photograph in manual or with aperture priority and then adjust the exposure to compensate.
+This is largely a matter of practice, and after a while, you’ll get the hang of the necessary exposure adjustments to make.

 Tips & Suggestions